Banning abortions is not enough

 If we want real equality, abortion bans don’t go far enough.
 Those only equalize one of the two primary decisions of reproduction, the question of life.
 We also need equality on the decision of support.

 In other words, if men aren’t allowed to abandon a child, women shouldn’t be allowed either.
 They should be forced to support every child until age 18.
 Physical disability or mental health problem?
 Let's factor that in the same way we do for men, as a mitigating factor but not an excuse.
 Courts should prohibit women from putting a baby up for adoption.
-Also, courts should compel women to spend a minimum amount on each baby for 18 years.
+Also, courts should compel women to spend a minimum amount of money on each baby for 18 years.
 If they can't afford that amount, women should be arrested just like men.

 This sounds horrific because it is.
 It's dystopian.
 But it's the logical conclusion of our current thinking.
 That's a hint our current thinking is flawed.